Old Man Logan: Venomverse

-Old Man Venom, an alternate universe variant of Old Man Logan from Earth-21923 who bonded to a Venom symbiote, appears in Venomverse.
+Old Man Venom, an alternate universe version of Old Man Logan from Earth-21923 who bonded to a Venom symbiote, appears in Venomverse.
 This version raised Bruce Jr. for 15 years before telling him his true parentage.
 In response, Bruce Jr. leaves Logan and joins forces with Archangel and Spider-Bitch to attack him.
 In the ensuing fight, Logan kills Spider-Bitch before Archangel and Bruce Jr. feed him to a Venom symbiote-infused Tyrannosaurus.
 Logan subsequently bonds with the symbiote and kills the Tyrannosaurus and Archangel.
 While scolding Bruce Jr., Logan is transported to another universe and recruited by an army of Venomized individuals to help them fight the Poisons.

 In other media

 Film

 Elements of Old Man Logan are incorporated into the X-Men film series' incarnation of Logan (portrayed by Hugh Jackman).